 Elements by Capital One is —

 We were excited to dig in to a full product launch campaign, but reality hit us — it was just a few weeks before the SXSW launch.
-So, our approach for this campaign turned out to be an experiential one.
 We pivoted quickly from a larger brand strategy and ad campaign to an experiential activation.

 We created an activation at the Capital One House at SXSW for attendees to experience Elements, provide feedback on the prototype to the Capital One team, and get their own custom laser engraved takeaway.
 See a quick video of the experience below.